History of Harajuku Fashion

 The nice thing about Japanese – and Harajuku fashion – is that it’s not a case of shops and brands (like Gap) dictating what people wear, but teenagers dictating what the shops will start selling.

-Harajuku fashion is now internationally-known, so anyone wearing harajuki style is photographed as much as the London punks who hang out in Trafalgar Square in tartan trousers and mohicans, waiting for tourists to pay them to pose for photos.
+Harajuku fashion is now internationally-known, so anyone wearing harajuki style is photographed as much as the London punks who used to hang out in Trafalgar Square in tartan trousers and mohicans, waiting for tourists to pay them to pose for photos.
 And why not?
-When you're a punk you have fewer job options because of the extremity of your dress code, and need to make money somehow.
+When you’re a punk you have fewer job options because of the extremity of your dress code, and need to make money somehow.

 Taking Harajuku Fashion further: Lolita Goth

-Anyone who makes it to Harajuku is in for a treat because the fashions are unbelievable.
-Like Camden in London, but a lot more weird.
-In 2001, believe it or not, harajuku fashion echoed the Amish folk in the Harrison Ford film 'Witness'.
+In 2001, believe it or not, harajuku fashion echoed the Amish folk in the Harrison Ford film ‘Witness’.
 In 2002, the most popular harajuku style was grunge for the boys and Lolita Goth (also known as Goth Lolita, GothLoli, Gosurori and Loli-Goth) for the girls.

 Lolita fashion is a style of dress that originated in Japan.
 Lolita is inspired by the clothing of Victorian women and children.
 It often aims to imitate the look of Victorian porcelain dolls.
 Other influences include goth style (particularly for Lolita Goth), horror movies, the punk subculture and anime characters.